 Easy Science Majors

-Science is no easy feat, but when it comes to picking one of the types of science majors, there are a few avenues that people tend to deem “easier” than others.
-These rankings are based on firsthand accounts from students and graduates.
-That said, keep in mind that your experience may vary; it all depends greatly on which program you ultimately attend!
+Science is no easy feat, but when it comes to picking a science major, there are a few avenues that many consider “easier” than others.
+We have based these rankings on firsthand accounts from students and graduates, but your experience may vary depending on the program you attend.

-Courses: Introductory Biology, Plant Biology, Genetics, Microbiology, Chemistry, Mathematics, Environmental Science, Research Methods.
+Potential Courses: Introductory Biology, Plant Biology, Genetics, Microbiology, Chemistry, Mathematics, Environmental Science, Research Methods

 2. Environmental Science

-Courses: Biology, Chemistry, Math, Physics, Ecology, Earth Systems, Geology, Climate Change and Sustainability, GIS and GPS Computing.
+Potential Courses: Biology, Chemistry, Math, Physics, Ecology, Earth Systems, Geology, Climate Change and Sustainability, GIS and GPS Computing

 3. Psychology